code4it-dev/c4it-hugo/content/article/2023/095-download-and-save-files/index.md

 ---
-title: "How to download an online file and store it on file system with C#"
+title: How to download an online file and store it on file system with C#
 date: 2023-05-09
 url: /blog/download-and-save-files
 draft: false